Updated on: October 2, 2025

 🥇1.
 Norton 360 — Best PC Security Suite in 2025

 Norton 360 is the gold standard of antivirus software in 2025.
-It provides more advanced features than Microsoft Defender, including an unlimited-data VPN, customizable firewall, optimization tools, and cross-device compatibility, making it a much better choice for Windows users.
+It provides more advanced features than Microsoft Defender, including an unlimited-data VPN, customizable firewall, optimization tools, and cross-device compatibility, making it a much better choice for Windows 10 and 11 users.

 In my tests, Norton detected 100% of malware on both Windows 10 and 11.
 It outperformed Defender without giving me false positives or intrusive pop-ups.
 Norton uses machine learning and behavioral analysis to detect zero-day threats — something Defender struggles with.
-It provides users with its best AI-based malware detection engine across all plans.
-Defender does employ AI-based detection, but more advanced features like automatic attack disruption and advanced cyberattack protection are reserved for business users.
+It also includes Proactive Exploit Protection (PEP), which blocks exploit attacks targeting unpatched software vulnerabilities.

 Norton’s 360 packages also include: